POETSII/tinsel/README.md

   * **Hardware termination detection**.
 A global termination event is triggered when every thread indicates termination and no messages are in-flight.
-Termination can be interpreted as termination of a time step, not just termination of the application, supporting both synchronous and asynchronous event-driven systems.
+Termination can be interpreted as termination of a time step, or termination of the application, supporting both synchronous and asynchronous event-driven systems.

   * **Localised hardware multicast**.
-Threads can send a message to multiple colocated destinations simultaneously, greatly reducing the number of inter-thread messages in applications exhibiting good locality of communication.
+Threads can send a message to multiple colocated destination threads simultaneously, greatly reducing the number of inter-thread messages in applications exhibiting good locality of communication.

   * **Host communication**.
 Tinsel threads communicate with x86